 Maybe you get retroactivity on this.

-You want to call some g government agency.
+You want to call some government agency.

 That would work.

-But don't I think that it should also be more up to the states because being from Tennessee and the governor proposing the Tennessee promise, and also there's already been Tennessee Achieves here, and that has seemed to work great.
+But I think that it should also be more up to the states because being from Tennessee and the governor proposing the Tennessee Promise.

 I wasn't eligible for that, though, because my school didn't offer it.

-I would have taken advantage of it too.
+I would have taken advantage of it, too.

 Also.

-Isn't Ob is Obama speaking at your college today or he is speaking?
+Is Obama speaking at your college today?

 He should be speaking there in a matter of minutes.

-Well, you got a golden opportunity.
+Well, you've got a golden opportunity.

-You're gonna be there, aren't you?
+You're going to be there, aren't you?

-I put I wasn't one of the chosen to go today.
+I wasn't one of the chosen to go today.

-What do you mean chosen?
+What do you mean, chosen?

 Obama chooses people to show up at these events?